orangepips/coding-the-matrix/README.md

  * **Problem 2.14.10** the `Vec` class should be implemented earlier in the chapter.
  * **Problem 4.17.12** the `Mat` class should be implemented earlier in the chapter.
  * [`solver.py`](solver.py) module implementation is based 64 encoded pyc.
 No comments explaining why.
+ * 5.11 The Exchange Lemma is not well explained.
+It could use a concrete example before Problem 5.14.11

 # Errors Found

-All of the following have also been sent to info@codingthematrix.com
+All of the following have also been sent to `info@codingthematrix.com`

 A ^ at the end of a line indicates a "confirmed" response.